vidhianand33/Vidhi04-intern-repo/clean_code.md

 - Improved readability and made the code cleaner.
 - Easier to update: Changes only need to be made in one place.
 - Reduced risk of errors and inconsistencies.

+Reflection on Commenting & Documentation

+When to Add Comments:
+- Explain complex logic that isn’t immediately clear.
+- Provide context for why a decision was made.
+- Clarify non-obvious workarounds or known issues.
+- Document function parameters, expected inputs, and return values.

+When to Avoid Comments:
+- When the code is self-explanatory
+- If the comment just repeats the code without adding value.
+- Instead of commenting on bad code, improve readability by renaming variables or breaking down complex functions.